Emmarex/dialogflow-fulfillment-python/README.md

 1. <a href="https://console.dialogflow.com/api-client/#/login" target="_blank">Login or Create a Dialogflow Account</a>
 2. Create a Dialogflow agent or import samples
 3. Setup your Django or Flask API</a>
-4. Install this library from Pip using `pip install dialogflow_fulfillment`
+4. Install this library from Pip using `pip install dialogflow-fulfillment`
 5. Go to <b>Fulfillment > Enable Webhook > Enter the url for your API > Enable webhook for all domains</b>

 ## Examples